Bhassyt/SKILHARVEST-DATA-ANALYSIS-STUDENTS-DEMOGRAPHIC-ANALYSIS-REPORT/README.md

 **Recommendations**

 Based on the analysis, i recommend the following actions:
-- **Targeted Programs:** Design programs tailored to the needs and preferences of the 25 to 29 age group, considering their significant representation.
+- **Targeted Programs:** Design programs tailored to the needs and preferences of the 25-29 age group, considering their significant representation.
 - **Gender-Inclusive Initiatives:** Implement initiatives to encourage gender diversity, ensuring equal opportunities for both male and female students.
 - **Support for Married Students:** Provide support services tailored to the unique challenges faced by married students to ensure their success.
 - **Education Accessibility:** Expand educational opportunities for individuals with diverse qualifications, considering the prevalence of HND/BSc/B.Tech and MSc/MTech students.